thomcc/rusqlite/README.md

 SQLite you link with in sync with what rusqlite would have bundled, (usually the most recent release of sqlite).
 Failing to do this will cause a runtime error.

+## Contributing

+Rusqlite has many features, and many of them impact the build configuration in incompatible ways.
+This is unfortunate, and makes testing changes hard.

+To help here: you generally should ensure that you run tests/lint for both `--features bundled` and `--features bundled-full`

+### Checklist

+- Run `cargo fmt` to ensure your Rust code is correctly formatted.
+- Ensure `cargo clippy --all-targets --workspace --features bundled-full` passes without warnings.
+- Ensure `cargo clippy --all-targets --workspace --features bundled` passes without warnings.
+- Ensure `cargo test --all-targets --workspace --features bundled-full` reports no failures.
+- Ensure `cargo test --all-targets --workspace --features bundled` reports no failures.

 ## Author

 John Gallagher, johnkgallagher@gmail.com